nwg-piotr/sgtk-menu/README.md

 file.
 Use `sgtk-menu -f -af <custom_menu_file>` to append your custom menu.
 Copy and edit the default `appendix` file (in the same location).

-To use sgtk-menu as a replacement to Openbox menu, you need to edit the mouse right click binding, e.g. like this:
+To use sgtk-menu as a **replacement to Openbox menu**, you need to edit the mouse right click binding, e.g. like this:

 ```xml
 <mousebind action="Press" button="Right">